 Soft stools and diarrhea are often indications of medical concerns.
 Irritable bowel disease, intestinal parasites, and other medical conditions can cause stool to be softer than normal and contribute to poop being tracked around the house.
 Formed, normal cat stool is more difficult to make a mess of than diarrhea.

-Dietary changes, certain cat foods, stress can also cause loose stools in your cat.
+Dietary changes, certain cat foods, and stress can also cause loose stools in your cat.